What is a gamma squeeze?

 The Treynor formula builds on the work of fellow economist William Sharpe.
 Lo noted that the capital asset pricing model championed by economists is vital to the mutual fund industry.

 “CAPM is also the basis of the mutual-fund industry, particularly for passive investing.
-You ought to just buy and hold the market, and you’ll do just fine,” said Lo.
+You ought to just buy and hold the market, and you’ll do just fine,” continued Lo from the Wa-Po article.

 “Vanguard[ a large mutual fund corporation] and all of the index funds out there came about because of the contributions of Sharpe, Treynor, and others made in finding the capital asset price model.
 The multi-trillion-dollar passive-index business — we can thank Sharpe and Treynor for that wonderful gift,” added Lo.